Katello/katello-installer/README.md

 ```

 Where the `--certs-server-ca-cert` is the CA used for issuing the
-server certs (this CA gets distributed to the consumers and capsules).
+server certs (this CA gets distributed to the consumers and Foreman proxies).

-For the capsule, these options are passed as part of the
+For the Foreman proxy, these options are passed as part of the
-`capsule-certs-generate` script:
+`foreman-proxy-certs-generate` script:

 ```
-capsule-certs-generate --capsule-fqdn "$CAPSULE"\
+foreman-proxy-certs-generate --foreman-proxy-fqdn "$FOREMAN_PROXY"\
-                       --certs-tar "~/$CAPSULE-certs.tar"\
+                             --certs-tar "~/$FOREMAN_PROXY-certs.tar"\
                              --server-cert ~/path/to/server.crt\
                              --server-cert-req ~/path/to/server.crt.req\
                              --server-key ~/path/to/server.key\
                              --server-ca-cert ~/cacert.crt
 ```

 The rest of the procedure is identical to the default CA setup.